CydiaRepoArchiver/jst9n.github.io/ABSE LICENSE.md

 The "Anyone But Stefan Esser" license

-Do anyhting you want with this code, with the exceptions listed below under "EXCEPTIONS".
+Do anything you want with this code, with the exceptions listed below under "EXCEPTIONS".

 THIS CODE IS PROVIDED "AS IS" WITH NO WARREANTY OF ANY KIND.